 Geilo can offer more than 500 kilometres of well-prepared tracks through varied terrain suitable for for skiing.
 The trails around the Ustedalsfjord are recommended for families with small children, while the trek to Hallingskarvet will satisfy the more demanding skiers.
 At Geilo you will find accomodation in all price ranges.
 Geilo is situated mid-way between Bergen and Oslo and is easy to get to by train.

 Skeikampen has a large network of tracks with connections to Peer Gynt Ski Region and Kvitfjell.
 The combined 600 kilometres of ski-track of Skeikampen will take you through terrain varying from forest to mountains, less than three hours from Oslo by car.
 A wide selection of accomodation is available locally.

 7. Bymarka, Trondheim

-Near Trondheim lies Bymarka with 250 kilometres of ski-ready tracks, many of them illuminated.
+Near Trondheim lies Bymarka with over 250 kilometres of ski-ready tracks, many of them floodlit.
 Trondheim was the first capital of Norway and has plenty of places to stay, allowing you to combine your cross-country skiing holiday with some city living.